p4rab3llum/uniq-media/README.md

 <!-- LICENSING -->
 ## Licensing

-All course materials are under MIT license.
+This repository is under MIT license.

 <!-- CONTACT -->
 ## Contact